ntustison/ANTsXUKBBPublic/Text/discussion.md

 In addition to the availability of these ANTsX UKBB IDPs, we explored their utility with respect to other package-specific groupings and their combinations.
-For exploration of these IDP group permutations, we used popular machine learning algorithms to predict commonly studied sociodemographic variables of current research interest (Table \ref{table:targets}).
+For exploration of these IDP group permutations, we used linear modeling to predict commonly studied sociodemographic variables of current research interest (Table \ref{table:targets}).
 In addition to research presentation in traditional venues, at least two of these target variables, specifically *Age* and *Fluid Intelligence*,  have been the focus of two recent competitions.

 Regarding the former, research concerning brain age estimation from neuroimaging is extensive and growing (cf. recent reviews